Behavioral Conditioning turned for a sinister or malevolent cause.

 - Lampshaded in Archer, where the team use a "modified Ludovico" (along with a mind-control chip) to convince Len Trexler not to marry Mallory and buy ISIS.

-- The Parent's Day episode of Invader Zim had Zim trying to do this with a wall of TVs on his robot parents so that they'd act normal.
+- The Parent's Day episode of Invader Zim had Zim trying to do this using a wall of TVs on his robot parents so that they'd act normal.
 Then GIR changed the channels for the TVs...

-- In Teen Titans, Malcolm McDowell (who portrayed Alex DeLarge in the film) voiced Mad Mod, a recurring villain who used technological illusions and brainwashing techniques.
+- In Teen Titans (2003), Malcolm McDowell (who portrayed Alex DeLarge in the film) voiced Mad Mod, a recurring villain who used technological illusions and brainwashing techniques.
 His appearances have included several nods to A Clockwork Orange, including a scene in the episode bearing his name where Starfire was attempting to resist a brainwashing that was strongly similar to the Ludovico Technique; her eyes were held open by the chair restraining her in front of a hypnotism screen.